azzeddinetiba/azzeddinetiba/README.md

 ```
-I'm interested in computational mechanics opportunities</b>, take a look at my Github and Linkedin Profiles, and my portfolio <b> I'll be happy to meet with you!</b></em>
+I'm interested in computational mechanics opportunities</b>, take a look at my Github and Linkedin Profiles, <b> I'll be happy to meet with you!</b></em>

 ---